 Over the past decade, the dairy sub-sector in Uganda has changed dramatically.
 Particularly in the areas around Mbarara, commonly referred to as the southwestern milk shed, an influx of foreign direct investment has created the preconditions for modern dairy value chains to emerge (Van Campenhout, Minten, and Swinnen, 2021).
 The area now has an extensive network of milk cooling and collection centers that link smallholder farmers to a cluster of processors.
 In the dairy value chain, quality is particularly important.
-Milk quality determines what products can be produced.
-For instance, for production of cheese, a high fat content is needed and milk needs to be fresh.
-To extract caseine, freshness is less important, but the protein content needs to be high.
+Milk quality determines how much end product (eg cheese, caseine, milk powder,..) can be obtained from a given quantity of milk.
 Furthermore, it goes without saying that the protection of milk from dirt and contamination is important for food safety, as milk is very unstable.

-At the same time, it is surprising that there seems to be no market for quality in the sub-sector.
+At the same time, it is surprising that there seems to be no market for quality in the sub-sector (while this is generally the case in more developed dairy value chain where the price is not a fixed price per liter of milk supplied.
+Generally, payment differs per dairy farmer, depending on the protein and fat and lactose content of the milk supplied by the farmer1).
 For instance, using recently collected survey data, we find that of a sample of 200 farmers that sold to milk collection centers, only 6 percent indicated that they received a quality premium.
 From 114 milk collection centers that were included in the survey, we found that only about 18 percent (sometimes) paid a price premium to farmers.
 At the same time, expert interviews with processors indicate that their main challenge is related to sourcing milk of sufficient quality, pointing out issues related to butter fat content and solid non-fat content of the milk.
 They also say that the would be willing to pay for it.